-[Update: Alexa official] Google Assistant & Amazon Alexa may be coming to the Xbox One
+[Update 2: Assistant Official] Google Assistant & Amazon Alexa may be coming to the Xbox One

 It appears that Microsoft’s Xbox One console will support both Google Assistant and Amazon Alexa, according to a leaked screenshot obtained by Windows Central.
 While you can currently use Cortana on the Xbox One, it has a number of limitations.
 Not only is it of much poorer quality than both the Google Assistant and Amazon Alexa, using it requires a headset or a Kinect sensor.
 It’s fairly impractical, as not every person is using a headset to play games or watch TV and even fewer will have the Kinect sensor laying around.